-Financial need is the difference between a student's total annual cost of attendance at the university and the amount the student and the student's family are deemed able to contribute toward the cost of education.
+Financial need is the difference between a student's total cost of attendance (COA) at the university and the student's expected family contribution (EFC).
 The total cost of attendance at the university includes tuition, mandatory fees, room and board, books and supplies, transportation, loan fees, and personal expenses.
-The amount the student and family are deemed able to contribute is called the expected family contribution (EFC).

-The U.S. Department of Education has established the formula used to calculate the EFC based on the FAFSA information provided by a student and family.
-The EFC is subtracted from the cost of attendance and what is left over is considered to be the demonstrated need for financial assistance.
-One of the principles of need-based assistance is that students and their families are expected to help pay some of the cost of education.
+The U.S. Department of Education has established the formula used to calculate the EFC based on the FAFSA information provided by a student and (if applicable) his/her family.
+One of the principles of need-based assistance is that students and their families are expected to help pay some of a student's educational expenses.